ros-navigation/navigation2/nav2_route/README.md

 ---

 # Steve's TODO list
-- [ ] default plugins to have setup

 - [ ] Testing
   - Test path pruning of nodes when partially along, when too far away, with nodeIDs starting -> prune rerouting while tracking, prune_goal = false
-  - Test rerouting:
-      (3) reroute in another direction and no partial path or state information.
+  - Test rerouting: in another direction and no partial path or state information.